Setting Up:

 Styluses resting on a glass base

 Each student, of course, should have a small piece of beeswax (H).
 Although fresh, new cakes of beeswax are more visually appealing, old ones that have been blackened by use are more useful, as the wax produces nice, dark black lines from the start.
 I have found, over the years, that some students, especially those using the dip technique, tend to melt their beeswax so much that it adheres to the paper towel and placemat.
-Rather than spending time trying to pull the paper towel off of the beeswax, I have used small plastic lids (I), such as those that come on sour cream or deli containers, as wax holders.
-The lid protects the placemat and/or table, and the wax can be easily peeled off at the end of the session.
-Alternatively, a small piece of cardboard will work, or cardboard tray like the one below:
+Rather than spending time trying to pull the paper towel off of the beeswax, I have used small plastic lids (I), but find that these deteriorate after time due to heat, and can be melted/destroyed by young pyromaniacs.
+I now use paper cupcake forms instead--they are quite inexpensive, and the wax peels off of them fairly easily.
+They come in packs of 50 to 90 at the dollar store, depending on how blingy you wish to get.

 Trays like this are sold in shops in Ukraine for use as snack plates; I have bought a lifetime supply here in the USA from Gordon Food Service.